goldfirere/layout-polymorphism/static-system-f.md

 have any expression `e` such that `e : τ`.

-In OCaml, without higher-order kinds, *all* kinds describe layouts, as we see in the Layout axiom above.
+In OCaml, without higher-order kinds, *all* kinds describe layouts, as we see in the rules above.
 In a language with higher-order kinds, not all kinds will be layouts.
 We include `layout` premises below to suggest where checks might be needed in a more elaborate language.

     Δ ⊢ κ rep ::=

-    Δ ⊢ κ rep
+    ⊢ Δ ok
     ------------------ (Var)
-    Δ, ξ <: κ ⊢ ξ rep
+    Δ, ξ ⊢ ξ rep

     ⊢ Δ ok
     -------------- (Base)